 The treating team will make all referrals and arrangements for any continued follow up that will be necessary prior to discharge of the patient from the ECU.

 Referring persons are asked to provide the following information:

 Any recent presentation/concerns and any new findings and recent medical investigations (Pathology, neurological testing/reports, Histology and Medical Imaging).

 A list of current medications (if prescribed), relevant patient history, relevant family history, any other information pertinent and that may assist in decision making with patient, family/carer about their care and treatment.

 The Extended Care Unit provides rehabilitation services to patients of Bendigo Mental Health Services on an inpatient basis.

 It is the preferred area for those patients with a serious mental illness, who have unremitting symptoms together with significant disturbance of behaviour which inhibits the patient's capacity to live in the community and requiring intensive rehabilitation that cannot be undertaken in a community setting.

-Admission to Extended Care Unit may be required for patients of Enhanced Crisis Assessment, adult PARC, Bendigo Adult Community Mental Health Team or the Acute Inpatient Service.
+Admission to Extended Care Unit may be required for patients of Enhanced Crisis Assessment, APARC, Bendigo Adult Community Mental Health Team or the Acute Inpatient Service.
 Referrals may also be received from other services or agencies.